 - Destroy paper and electronic records on-time and provide you with a witnessed certificate of destruction

-If that is all the information you need to give us a call for more details, punch in 501-525-5257 and let’s get the ball rolling.
+If that is all the information you need to give us a call for more details, punch in 501-525-5752 and let’s get the ball rolling.
 If it is inconvenient to call, use the contact for to the right and we will call you.
 If you need more information, keep reading and you’ll discover the details of what we provide.

 The big question in records retention and destruction is “how long should I keep it?”
 Unfortunately, there is no pat answer.
 Every business, practice, and organization will have different internal and external requirements past the requisites common to most operations.
 We can say, however, that once you no longer need, or are required to keep a record, you should destroy it.
 That said, we are back to the first question, “how long should I keep it.?”

-As an entry point for a records retention and destruction policy, answering these gatekeeper questions can help you decide what to keep on hand, what to archive, how long to keep it, and when do destroy it:
+As an entry point for a records retention and destruction policy, answering these gatekeeper questions can help you decide what to keep on hand, what to archive, how long to keep it, and when to destroy it:

-When you are setting up a retention and destruction policy for your organization, generic retention schedules cover a lot of territory and are a good place to start.
+When you are setting up a retention and destruction policy for your organization, generic retention schedules cover a lot of territories and are a good place to start.
 Download our free generic retention schedule to get an idea of what can be included.

 Even when you can answer these questions, there are looming in-house issues and pitfalls such as:

 - Secure storage location

 - Assignment of responsibility to maintain, update, archive, and schedule/implement secure record destruction with certification

 If these assets and capabilities are part of your organization, we can develop a retention and destruction plan for you and train your staff on how to implement the plan.
 After the plan is in place, our staff remains ready to provide help when you need it.